 Unfrosted cake layers can be wrapped in plastic wrap and stored in the fridge for 4-5 days of freshness.
 Or place wrapped layers in a freezer safe bag and freeze for up to 3 months.

-Frosted cake can set out at room temperature in an air tight container for 2-3 days of freshness.
-Or place in the fridge for a few more extra days.
+Frosted cake is best kept at room temperature in an air tight container for 2-3 days of freshness.
+If placed in the fridge, the frosting will become firm, but you can refrigerate it for up to 5 days.

-You can also keep cake in the fridge, then to revive a slice, just warm slightly to bring back softness in the frosting and moisture to cake.
+To revive a slice, just warm it slightly in the microwave for about 10 seconds to bring back softness in the frosting and moisture to the cake.

 FAQ's

 The spice rum creates a depth of lovely flavor to the chocolate cake.
+The alcohol will cook out of the cake, leaving just the flavor behind.
 But, if you need to swap it out use brewed coffee instead.
 I would also add a teaspoon of cinnamon to makeup for the lack of spices from the 'spiced rum'.

 Yes, this cake batter can be used to make 24 cupcakes.
 Divide the batter evenly amongst the cupcake liners.